Excellence in Training and Development

 Every Thursday, the firm holds an internal CPD lunch in the main boardroom and virtually by Zoom for all lawyers and students.
 It’s a chance to get to know everyone and, if you go in person, have some tasty lunch, while also learning about the latest cases, the business of law, or statutory updates.

 We support firm members, as individuals, in giving back to the community and are proud that many offer their time and expertise on a pro bono basis, serve on various boards, and participate in various fund-raising activities.
-Our students are also encouraged to take the lead in student-specific events such as our United Way fundraiser, Daily Food Bank Law Challenge, and 40 Oaks Community Clothing drive.
+Our students are also encouraged to take the lead in student-specific events such as our United Way fundraiser, Daily Food Bank Law Challenge, and a community clothing drive.

 Inclusivity and Diversity